darkforestry/amms-rs/docs/addingAnAMM.md

-## Adding a new AMM
+## Foreword
-*Note: The recommended way to read this document is to fully read through the entire walkthrough once, without writing any code.
+The recommended way to read this document is to fully read through the entire walkthrough once, without writing any code.
 This will allow you to grok the moving parts of the library as well as the architecture of the code without having to worry about AMM design before you know how everything fits together.
 The first read should be slow and steady, taking about 30 - 60 min.
 Then when you have reached the end of the walkthrough, you should pass through it again but adding code for the new AMM this time.
-The second pass through will allow you to fully focus on your AMM implementation instead of library architecture.*
+The second pass through will allow you to fully focus on your AMM implementation instead of library architecture.
+As always, feel free to ask any questions in the DF discord if you run into any challenges.

+## Adding a new AMM

 `damms` was written with modularity in mind.
 The following is a straightforward walkthrough on how to add a new `AMM`.
 Note that this might seem complex at first, but this walkthrough is designed to make the integration process simple and easy.
 Just keep reading through the walkthrough, and you will have your new AMM integrated in no time!
 Once you are familiar with the codebase, building on top of the existing framework should be a breeze.
 Below is a quick overview of the steps to add a new AMM.